-As can be seen from the delivery schedule table on the preceding page, delivery of the Boeing 737-800s already ordered will enable the Company to increase the size of its summer schedule fleet by between 5 and 55 additional aircraft (net of planned disposals) each fiscal year during the period from fiscal year 2010 to fiscal year 2012, thereby significantly increasing the size of the fleet, which is expected to total 292 at the end of that period (assuming that the planned disposal and/or lease return of 20 such aircraft is completed on schedule).
-If traffic growth proves to be greater than can be satisfied by these new aircraft, the Company may exercise its rights to acquire some of the option aircraft detailed in the above table to cater to this demand.
+As can be seen from the delivery schedule table above, delivery of the Boeing 737-800s already ordered will enable the Company to increase the size of its summer schedule fleet by 11 additional aircraft (net of planned disposals) in fiscal year 2013 thereby increasing the size of the fleet, which is expected to total 305 at the end of that period.

 Capital Resources.
-Ryanair's long-term debt (including current maturities) totaled $\notin 2,266.5$ million at March 31, 2008 and $\notin 2,398.40$ million at March 31, 2009, with the increase being primarily attributable to the financing of new aircraft.
-Please see the table "Obligations Due by Period" below for more information on Ryanair's long-term debt (including current maturities) and finance leases as of March 31, 2009.
-See also Note 11 to the consolidated financial statements included in Item 18 for further information on the maturity profile, interest rate structure and other information on the Company's borrowings.
+Ryanair's long-term debt (including current maturities) totaled \in 3,625.2 million at March 31, 2012 and \in 3,649.4 million at March 31, 2011, with the change being primarily attributable to financing of new aircraft and repayment of existing debt facilities.
+Please see the table "Obligations Due by Period" below for more information on Ryanair's long-term debt (including current maturities) and finance leases as of March 31, 2012.
+See also Note 11 to the consolidated financial statements included in Item 18 for further information on the maturity profile of the interest rate structure and other information on, the Company's borrowings.

-The Company's purchase of the 35 Boeing 737-800 aircraft delivered in the 2009 fiscal year has been funded by a combination of structures including bank loans supported by ExIm Bank guarantees (21 aircraft), JOLCOs (6 aircraft), and sale-and-leaseback structures (8 aircraft).
-At March 31, 2009, the majority of the aircraft in Ryanair's fleet had been financed through loan facilities with various financial institutions active in the structured export finance sector and supported by a loan guarantee from ExIm Bank.
-Each of these facilities takes essentially the same form and is based on the documentation developed by Ryanair and ExIm Bank, which follows standard market forms for this type of financing.
-On the basis of an ExIm Bank guarantee with regard to the financing of up to 85% of the eligible U.S. and foreign content represented in the net purchase price of the relevant aircraft, the financial institution enters into a commitment letter with the Company to provide financing for a specified number of aircraft benefiting from such guarantee; loans are then drawn down as the aircraft are delivered and payments to Boeing become due.
-Each of the loans under the facilities is on substantially similar terms, having a maturity of 12 years from the drawdown date and being secured by a first priority mortgage in favor of a security trustee on behalf of ExIm Bank.
+The Company's purchase of the 25 Boeing 737-800 aircraft delivered in the 2012 fiscal year has been funded by a combination of financing solutions, including bank loans supported by Ex-Im Bank guarantees (14 aircraft) and sale-and-leaseback financings (11 aircraft).
+At March 31, 2012, the majority of the aircraft in Ryanair's fleet had been financed through loan facilities with various financial institutions active in the structured export finance sector and supported by a loan guarantee from Ex-Im Bank.
+Each of these facilities takes essentially the same form and is based on the documentation developed by Ryanair and Ex-Im Bank, which follows standard market forms for this type of financing.
+In November 2010, Ryanair financed seven aircraft through a U.S. dollardenominated Ex-Im Bank Capital Markets Product ("Eximbond").
+The Eximbond has essentially the same characteristics as all previous Ex-Im Bank guaranteed financings with no additional obligations on Ryanair.
+On the basis of an Ex-Im Bank guarantee with regard to the financing of up to 85% of the eligible U.S. and foreign content represented in the net purchase price of the relevant aircraft, the financial institution investor enters into a commitment letter with the Company to provide financing for a specified number of aircraft benefiting from such guarantee; loans are then drawn down as the aircraft are delivered and payments to Boeing become due.
+Each of the loans under the facilities are on substantially similar terms, having a maturity of 12 years from the drawdown date and being secured by a first priority mortgage in favor of a security trustee on behalf of Ex-Im Bank.
+As of July 20, 2012, the Company has a commitment for all 11 aircraft due for delivery on September, October and November 2012.